russellmcdonell/pyDMNrules/README.md

 |   OrderSize  |   Order              |   orderSize   |
 |   Delivery   |                      |   delivery    |
 |   Discount   |   Discount           |   discount    |

+If a 'Glossary' tab is not present - if no Glossary is supplied, then pyDMNrules will create one using the input and output headings.
+There will be a single 'Business Concept' called 'Data'.
+Attributes will be created by replacing any space characters (' ') with an underscore character ('_') and then removing all **invalid** FEEL name characters.
+This can cause conflicts.
+For instance ':' is a valid character in a Variable, but not in a FEEL name.
+If there are two Varibles, being 'C' and 'C:' then both will be transformed to an Attribute of 'C' and a Glossary item of 'Data.C', which will be ambiguous.
+This ambiguity can be avoided by supplying a 'Glossary' and explicitely mapping 'C:' to a valid FEEL name, such as 'Ccolon'.

 ## Decision
 The 'Decision' tab must contain a table headed 'Decision' with the headings 'Decisions' and 'Execute Decision Table'.
 The 'Decisions' column contain a brief description of the DMN rules table which is named in 'Execute Decision Table' column. pyDMNrules will execute each decision table in this order.
 The 'Decision' table can have Annotations.